wilschmidtt/UC-Davis-DataFest-2019-Wine-Catalog-Section-Classification/README.md

 # UC Davis DataFest 2019 - Section Detector

+### The Challenge
-THE CHALLENGE: The UC Davis Library has over 200 scanned catalogs spanning nearly a 50 year period.
+The UC Davis Library has over 200 scanned catalogs spanning nearly a 50 year period.
 How do we translate a scanned image into usable data for economists, historians, archivists, and other researchers?

+### Hypothesized Solution
-HYPOTHESIZED SOLUTION: Unstructured text recognition using Python and Spyder.
+Unstructured text recognition using Python and Spyder.
 Utilize Pandas, NumPy, Matplotlib, and sklearn.
 Clustering by feature location was done with K-Means machine learning algorithm.

 [DataFest Website](http://ds.lib.ucdavis.edu/eventscalendar/datafest-wine-catalog-challenge/)